-In the case of 8 Surplus Assets and 3 Investment Properties, the Council's external valuers have identified their highest and best uses to be as commercial/residential development sites rather than as their current uses.
+In the case of four Surplus Assets and three Investment Properties, the Council's external valuers have identified their highest and best uses to be as commercial/residential development sites rather than as their current uses.

-The Council is in the process of updating its Asset Management Strategy (AMS) which assesses how the Council manages its property assets by reviewing their efficiency and ensuring they are fit for purpose.
+In 2016/17 the Council approved its Asset Management Strategy (AMS) for the next five years.
+This strategy assesses how the Council manages its property assets by reviewing their efficiency and ensuring they are fit for purpose.
 It reviews how Council departments will work together to get the best out of the Council's assets, and also plans for the future and how the Council will work with external partners.
 The main aims of the AMS are to ensure the Council's assets are assisting with the delivery of long term service goals across the Council, and maximising capital receipts and annual income.
 It also reviews how the Council's surplus assets are being managed to ensure the Council is maximising their value and also look at policies for dealing with management, acquisition and disposal.